Family Food on the Table

 OK, let's get ready to eat!

-– Or serve it with roasted mixed veggies or a big salad and some crusty buttery bread.
+Or serve it with roasted mixed veggies or a big salad and some crusty bread.

 I hope you give this a try next time you want a hands-off healthy fish dinner.
-And cheers again to easy seafood recipes and the first ever National Pescatarian Month in October.
+Seafood doesn't have to be complicated and this Italian baked fish recipe proves it.

 XO,